-Trevor Wooley hired as Zoltners Professor of Excellence at Purdue University
+Trevor Wooley named the Andris A. Zoltners Distinguished Professor of Mathematics at Purdue University

 Prior to joining Purdue University in August 2019, Professor Wooley was Professor of Mathematics at the University of Bristol, UK, where he served as Head of Pure Mathematics from 2015-16.
 Prior to that he was Professor of Mathematics at the University of Michigan, where he served as Department Chair from 2002 to 2005.
 In addition to these positions, he has held visiting positions at Princeton, Harvard, Cambridge, the Max Planck Institute in Bonn, and the Institute for Advanced Study in Princeton, among others.